dlebansais/Method.Contracts/README.md

 ### Contract.Unused

-The purpose of this method is mostly to annotate your code to specify that a variable value is not used, and remove warning CS8625:*C# Cannot convert null literal to non-nullable reference type*.
+The purpose of this method is mostly to annotate your code to specify that a variable value is not used, and remove warning CS8625: *Cannot convert null literal to non-nullable reference type*.

 Consider the following code: